nitro-stack/nitro-cats/README.md

 The server should start and listen on `http://localhost:3000`.

-You can test it's working properly with the command `curl http://localhost:3000/api`, it should display `API version: 1.0.0`.
+You can test it's working properly with the command `curl http://localhost:3000/api`, which should display `API version: 1.0.0`.

 ### Frontend

-Once you have the backend running, you can run the frontend with:
+Once you have the backend running, you can run the frontend with these commands:

 ```sh
 npm install
 npm run start:local